Noviel/osnova/README.md

 OSNOVA module system is based on the execution queue.
 Modules are guaranteed to be invoked in the sequence in which were added.
 Even if they are doing async job inside themselves.
-This is achieved by function `osnova.moduleReady(module.name)` that **MUST** be called, when module is ready.
+This is achieved by function `osnova.moduleReady()` that **MUST** be called, when module is ready.
-It tells to module system that current module finished the job and the next module can be called.
+It tells to module system that the module (where it is called from) finished the job and the next module can be called.
 If this function is not called - the system will never know that the module has done his job, and never will start operating next module in the queue.